 - Green Solder Mask

 For many years the only solder mask color you could see on a printed circuit board was green.
-Why Green Solder mask is only solder mask color at the early time?
-Why didn’t we start with blue, yellow or red solder mask?
+Why is Green Solder mask only solder mask color early?
+Why didn’t we start with blue, yellow, or red solder masks?
 There are several possible reasons for reference.

 1) It goes back to the old military requirements, that the solder mask must be green.

-2) Solder mask is green because when it was originally produced, the base resin was brownish yellow in color and the hardener was very muddy brown and when you mixed them together you got green.
+2) Solder mask is green because when it was originally produced, the base resin was brownish-yellow in color, and the hardener was very muddy brown, and when you mixed them, you got green.
 Also, laminates at that time were mostly green.
-So it was easy to accept the idea of green solder mask as well.
+So it was easy to accept the idea of a green solder mask as well.